Long-term forcing of Sun's coronal field, open flux and cosmic ray modulation potential during grand minima, maxima and regular activity phases by the solar dynamo mechanism: Acknowledgements

 \section{Acknowledgements}

-The authors are thankful to Chitradeep Saha and Shaonwita Pal for helpful discussions and acknowledge discussions at the Workshop on ``Solar and Stellar Dynamos: A New Era'' sponsored by the International Space Science Institute, Bern, where the idea of this work was born.
-S.D. acknowledges funding from the DST-INSPIRE program of the Government of India.
-I.U. acknowledges partial support by the Academy of Finland (Project ESPERA No.~321882).
+DN acknowledges fruitful exchanges at the Workshop on ``Solar and Stellar Dynamos: A New Era'' sponsored by the International Space Science Institute, Bern, where the idea of this work was initiated.
+The authors are thankful to Chitradeep Saha and Shaonwita Pal for helpful discussions.
+We acknowledge an anonymous referee for useful comments.
+SD acknowledges PhD fellowship from the DST-INSPIRE program of the Government of India.
+IU acknowledges partial support by the Academy of Finland (Project ESPERA No.~321882) and a visiting fellowship at ISSI (Bern).
 The Center of Excellence in Space Sciences India (CESSI) is funded by IISER Kolkata, Ministry of Education, Government of India.